Malgrieve/Overlume/README.md

 # Overworld

-Detailed Character Creation!
-    - Choose a race and aspiration
+Character Creation - Choose a race and aspiration.
-    - Decent starting cosmetic options, with many more later on!
+    With decent starting cosmetic options and many more later on!

-Fluid movement mechanics
+Movement mechanics - Crouching, walking, running, charging,
-    - Dodging, blocking
+    strafing, dodging, blocking

-Advanced Health System!
-    - Body parts are seperated.
+Health System - Body parts are seperated.
     Damage to a specific part is reflected through usability

-Immersive Combat/Weapons!
-    - Weapon categories have defining features and each weapon has unique stats
+Combat/Weapons - Weapon categories have defining features and

-Immersive Inventory Management!
+    each weapon has unique stats

-    - Only take the neccesities
+Inventory Management - Only take the neccesities.
-    - Helpful storage capabilities
+    Helpful storage capabilities

-Fun Housing Opprotunities!
-    - Purchase your own home and do what you want with it
+Housing - Purchase your own home and do what you want with it

-Semi-Realistic Travel Mechanics!

-Advanced Shopping/Trade Mechanics!

-Earn Heroic Titles!

-Gain Serious Skills!
+Travel Mechanics - Enjoy the trip and not the destination.
+    Traveling long distances take a resonable amount of time

+Shop/Trade Mechanics - Visit shops, trade with players,
+    or even open your own shop

+Titles - Know your worth!
+Titles are related to your

+Skills -

 Hone Serious Weapon Arts!